GoSecure/pyrdp/README.md

 ### Configuring PyRDP

-Most of the PyRDP configurations are done through command line switches, but it is also possible to use a configuration file for certain settings such as log configuration.
+Most of the PyRDP configuration is done through command line switches, but it is also possible to use a configuration file for certain settings such as log configuration.

 The default configuration files used by PyRDP are located in [mitm.default.ini](pyrdp/mitm/mitm.default.ini)